HaoyuYang59/QUT-Linux-Guide/QUT Linux User Guide.md

 # QUT Ubuntu User Guide
 As an MPhil student and a Linux (currently Ubuntu 20.04) user from Queensland University of Technology (QUT), I found Linux hardly officially supported here, if any.
 So here I share my personal experience of accessing various daily QUT resources from Linux operating systems.

-This guide is written and tested to work on **Ubuntu 20.04** as of May 2022 at Garden Points campus, and might be subject to future changes.
+This guide is written and tested to work on **Ubuntu 20.04** as of May 2022 at Garden Points campus with **HDR student account**, and might differ slightly if you're holding a different account.

-This guide was tested with a **student account**, things might vary if you're using a staff account.

 ## Table of Contents